getgauge/docs.gauge.org/writing-specifications.rst

             │       AssemblyInfo.cs
             │
             └───specs
-                    hello_world.spec
+                    example.spec

         **packages.config**

-        For ``nuget``.
-Contains the dependencies for gauge.
-One can add more to this list, depending on project needs.
+        Nuget Package Binaries contains nuget dependencies for Gauge.

         **StepImplementation.cs**

-        Contains the implementations for the sample steps defined in ``hello_world.spec``.
+        This file contains the implementations for the sample steps defined in ``example.spec``.

+        **csharp.properties**

+        | This file defines configurations for CSharp runner plugin.
+        | For more information about language-specific configuration, see :ref:`language_config`.

     .. tab:: Java